IT Career Guide

 3. You May Be Subject to Discrimination

 The inconsistency in the set standards of who will be eligible for ISAs makes interested individuals subject to discrimination.
 For instance, an ISA for one person may have different terms than with a different person.
-In fact, a study from the Student Borrower Protection Center revealed that those who attended historically Black colleges and universities paid more than those of other racial backgrounds.
+A study from the Student Borrower Protection Center revealed that those who attended historically Black colleges and universities paid more than those of other racial backgrounds.
 This makes the success stories of ISA participants less credible.

-To date, the program has yet to reimburse any student.
 Learn how Yellow Tail Tech has our students’ best interests in mind and how we secure their confidence in the program’s ability to produce job-ready graduates.
 Book a 10-minute intro call with our Enrollment Advisor and get started on your IT career journey!

 Share via